IdahoAgStats/stat-programs-website/content/workshops/introduction-to-R/_index.md

 ### Who is this workshop for?

 This workshop is intended for beginner R users.
-No previous experience in R or any other programming or statistical language is expected (although previous R users whose skills have lapsed are welcomed!)
+No previous experience in R or any other programming or statistical language is expected (although previous R users whose skills have lapsed are welcome)

 ### What this workshop will NOT cover